What does legal tender mean?

 What’s classed as legal tender varies throughout the UK.
 In England and Wales, it’s Royal Mint coins and Bank of England notes.
 In Scotland and Northern Ireland it’s only Royal Mint coins and not banknotes.

 There are also some restrictions when using small coins.
 For example, 1p and 2p coins only count as legal tender for any amount up to 20p.

 Many common and safe payment methods such as cheques, debit cards and contactless aren’t legal tender.
 But again, it makes no difference in everyday life.

 When do Bank of England notes stop being legal tender?

-Before this happens, a newly designed banknote is produced and enters circulation.
-Bank of England notes keep their face value for all time.
-If your local bank, building society or Post Office is not willing to accept them, then you can exchange them for new notes at the Bank of England.
+Before this happens, we design a new banknote and start issuing it.
+Our notes always keep their face value.
+If your local bank, building society or post office won’t accept them, then you can exchange them with us.